snarfed/granary/README.md

 About
 ---

-This is a library and REST API that converts Facebook, Twitter, and Instagram data to [ActivityStreams](http://activitystrea.ms/) format.
+This is a library and REST API that converts Facebook, Google+, Instagram, and Twitter data to [ActivityStreams](http://activitystrea.ms/) format.
 You can try it out with these interactive demos:

 http://facebook-activitystreams.appspot.com/
 http://twitter-activitystreams.appspot.com/
 http://instagram-activitystreams.appspot.com/

 It's part of a suite of projects that implement the [OStatus](http://ostatus.org/) federation protocols for the major social networks.
 The other projects include [portablecontacts-](https://github.com/snarfed/portablecontacts-unofficial), [salmon-](https://github.com/snarfed/salmon-unofficial), [webfinger-](https://github.com/snarfed/webfinger-unofficial), and [ostatus-unofficial](https://github.com/snarfed/ostatus-unofficial).

-Google+ isn't included because the [Google+ API](https://developers.google.com/+/api/) already outputs ActivityStreams directly with only minor tweaks and extensions.

 License: This project is placed in the public domain.